-Douglas Durrant was born on the 27th January 1895 in Watford, Hertfordshire to game keeper George Durrant and Mary Ann Durrant nee Neal.
-He was baptised on the 6th October 1895 at St Mary´s in Watford, Hertfordshire.
+Douglas Durrant was born on 27th January 1895 in Watford, Hertfordshire to game keeper George and Mary Ann (nee Neal).
+He was baptised on 6th October 1895 at St. Mary church in Watford.

 At the time of the 1901 Census, the family lived at 18 Liverpool Road in Watford.
-Robert Wells was working as a general labourer and Mary Ann was looking after George and Douglas from a previous marriage and Kate Wells born in the present marriage.
-The family also had a boarder, who was working as brewer´s clerk.
+Robert Wells was working as a general labourer and Mary Ann was looking after George and Douglas from her previous marriage and Kate Wells born in the present marriage.
+The family also had a boarder, who was working as brewer’s clerk.

-Douglas Durrant was admitted into the Watford Beechen Grove Board School on the 14th of April 1902.
-His parent is stated to be Robert Wells.
-Douglas was previously attending Holy Trinity school in Islington.
+Douglas Durrant was admitted into the Watford Beechen Grove Board School on 14th April 1902.
+His parent was stated to be Robert Wells.
+Douglas previously attended the Holy Trinity school in Islington.
 At the time of the admission the family lived at 18 Liverpool Road in Watford.
-Douglas left the Watford Beechen Grove Board School on the 9th of March 1904 because the family left Watford.
+Douglas left the Watford Beechen Grove Board School on 9th March 1904, as the family left Watford.

-Douglas was transferred to the HMS Queen Mary on the 26th of June 1915, where he served until his death on the 31st of May 1916.
+Douglas was transferred to the HMS Queen Mary on 26th June 1915, where he served until his death on 31st May 1916.

 The Durrant family have letters that Douglas wrote to his brother George.